-So why is Accutane making people think their nose is shrinking?
-“First of all, it’s important to note that the use of Accutane outside of its prescribed use, usually for acne, is not recommended and highly dangerous,” says Smithtown, NY facial plastic surgeon James C. Marotta, MD.
-“Accutane works by inhibiting sebum production, or oil, in the skin and decreasing the sebaceous gland size.
-Theoretically, someone who has thickened skin, due to overgrowth of these glands in conditions such as acne or rhinophyma, could see some of the thickness of the skin improve with Accutane, but this is by no means a ‘nose-job.’”
+So, how does Accutane help reshape the nose?
+“It’s important to note that the use of Accutane outside of its prescribed use, usually for acne, is not recommended and highly dangerous,” explains Smithtown, NY facial plastic surgeon James C. Marotta, MD.
+“It works by inhibiting sebum production, or oil, in the skin and decreasing the sebaceous gland size.
+Theoretically, someone with thick skin will see improvement but by no means is it a ‘nose-job.’”

 Dr. Most agrees and says don’t start on Accutane if you don’t really need it.
 “At least one study has shown that these effects are temporary,” he adds.
 “Certainly it seems that the risks—Accutane is quite toxic and must be used with caution in women of child bearing age—might outweigh the benefits on most cases.
-However, some patients with extremely oily and thick skin may benefit from use.”
+Even so, some patients with extremely oily and thick skin may benefit from use.”